codewithgaurav/PrimeFlix-gpt/README.md

 - Create Signup user account in firebase
 - Implement Signin User API
 - Created Redux Store with UserSlice
+- Implemented Signout
+- Update Profile
+- BugFix: Signup User and profile picture update
+- BugFix: If the user is not logged in redirect to login page and vice versa
+- Unscribed to the onAuthStateChanged callback

+# Features

 - Header

   - Nav Bar
   - Search Bar
   - Signedin User

 - Promoted Movie

   - Trailer in Background
   - Title
   - Description

 - Movie Suggestions

   - Rows of Movies of different categories

 - Netflix gpt
   - Search Bar